 How I manage all my passwords.
 This app allows me to use my fingerprint scanner to login to any of my accounts without having to type a single username or password.

 Use to change my phone’s location so that I can get updates faster or use location specific apps wherever I want.

 Nova Launcher Prime

 The best app for making your phone look exactly how you want it.
-I currently have my OnePlus 3T setup to look and act just like the Google Pixel.
+I currently have my OnePlus phone setup to look and act just like the latest Google Pixel.

 Google Trips – Travel Planner